greyhats13/phl-store/README.md

 # Instructions

-Starting from an AWS empty environment, setup a Kubernetes cluster and Aurora MySQL cluster including all the necessary resources using Terraform.
+Starting from an AWS empty environment, setup  Kubernetes cluster and Aurora MySQL cluster including all the necessary resources using Terraform.
 Next deploy a sample application phl-store to the Kubernetes Cluster (preferably with Helm).
-It is a simple CRUD application and should be accessible from the outside world.
+It's a simple CRUD application and should be accessible from the outside world.
 The docker image URL can be found at https://hub.docker.com/r/zylwin/phl-store .
 The app uses
-MySQL as the database to store and retrieve data.
+MySQL as the database to store & retrieve data.
 The config file is mounted as /config/config.json .
-The docker-compose file is attached below for your reference.
+The docker-compose file is attached below for our reference.
-For the application deployment, use any CI/CD tools of your choice.
+For the application deployment, use any CI/CD tools of our choice.

 # Submission

-For your submission, create a private Github repository and include the following
+For our submission, create a private Github repository & include the following

-1. Architectural diagram to explain your architecture.
+1. Architectural diagram to explain yur architecture.
 2. The relevant configuration scripts (eg: Terraform).
 3. In the README, include
    a.
-Instruction on how to setup/run the infrastructure and deploy the app
+Instruction on how to setup/run the infrastructure & deploy the app
    b.
-Include high level steps on how would you manage the secrets and configuration changes
+Include high level steps on how would you manage the secrets & configuration change
    c.
-Also include high level steps to make this infrastructure more secure, automate and reliable
+Also include high level steps to make this infrastructure more secure, automate & reliable

 # AWS Infrastructure Design